-This is a picture of two nurses standing next to each other
+Picture of two female nurses standing next to each other in a Mammogram room

 The 3D mammogram is designed to provide higher quality images for radiologists, and a more comfortable mammography experience for patients.
 3D mammography is more accurate than conventional 2D mammograms, detecting 20%-65%more invasive breast cancers.
 Breakthrough improvements transform the patient experience without compromising speed or accuracy.
 It is designed to improve visibility of fine details for greater diagnostic confidence.

 What is 3D Mammography?

 3D imaging captures multiple slices of the breast, all at different angles.
 The images are brought together to create a crystal-clear 3D reconstruction of the breast.
 The radiologist is then able to review the reconstruction, one thin slice at a time, almost like turning pages in a book.
 That makes it easier for doctors to see if there's anything to be concerned about.
 And there's less chance for a cancer to hide behind overlapping tissue.

 Is there more radiation dose?

 Very low X-ray energy is used during the exam.
 A low-dose 3D exam is equal to or less than a traditional 2D mammogram dose.
 And the need do a second callback mammogram may not be necessary due to the clarity of the 3D mammogram.